About Wine Cellar Cooling

 We also stock ductless ceiling-mounted units, such as the WhisperKOOL Ceiling Mount 8000 Wine Cellar Cooling System.

-How you should choose a wine cellar cooling unit comes down to the following factors:
+How you should choose a cellar cooling system comes down to the following factors:

-Cooling units often come in nominal sizes based on generic cellar volumes, eg 1,000/2,000 cubic feet.
+Cooling units often come in nominal sizes based on generic cellar volumes, eg 1,000/2,000 cubic feet, with a BTU (British Thermal Unit) cooling capacity value designed to match that cellar size.
 However, remember that these nominal sizes are based on certain assumptions about several things including:

 - Insulation Type and Vapor Barrier